rafalopes88/MASA-StarPU/README.md

 All the command line arguments can be retrieved using the --help parameter.
 See the [wiki](https://github.com/edanssandes/MASA-Core/wiki/Command-line-examples) for a list of command line examples.

+### License:

+MASA-OmpSs is an open source project with public license (GPLv3).
+A copy of the [LICENSE](https://raw.githubusercontent.com/edanssandes/MASA-OmpSs/master/LICENSE) is maintained in this repository.